kanboard/kanboard/doc/notifications.markdown

 Each user must enable the notifications in their profile: **User Profile > Notifications**.
 It's disabled by default.

-To receive email notifications you need a valid email address in you profile and the application must be configured to send emails.
+To receive email notifications you need a valid email address in your profile and the application must be configured to send emails.

 ![Notifications](http://kanboard.net/screenshots/documentation/notifications.png)